RishiGC25/PythonExercises_And_PracticeProblems/README.md

 User will give a word as an input.
 Suppose that the word is present in your dictionary along with its definition or meaning.
 The program will print the meaning or definition of that word.
 For example:
-The user inputs the word : “programming”
+The user inputs the word : “coding”

 The output will be:

- "the process of writing computer programs"
+ "Using the programming language to get the computer to behave as desired."

 The above one was just an example...
 One word outputs are preferred.